Emergence of $^4$H $J^\pi=1^-$ resonance in contact theories: Theory and numerical methods

 The Faddeev-Yakubovsky formalism decomposes the few-body Schr\"odinger/Lippman-Schwinger equation into a set of equations in order to organize the overlapping spectra and divergences of the few-body scattering problem.
 Details about this complex and on our particular numerical realization can be found in Refs.~\cite{Lazauskas:2004hq,Lazauskas:2019hil}.
 The appropriate boundary conditions on the formalism which yield the n$^3$H scattering lengths (volumes) relevant for this work,

-fix the solutions of the differential FYE equations in the far asymptote where the radial distance $\left|\ve{y}\right|$ between the neutron and $^3$H is larger than the support of $\hat{V}$ and $\hat{W}$.
-Here, $j_L(z)$ and $n_L(z)$ are spherical Bessel functions of the first and second kind, respectively, and $\psi_t$ is the $^3$H ground state wave function whose determination precedes n$^3$H scattering calculations.
-ERE parameters are extracted in the limit $k\to0~$MeV/c.
+fix the solutions of the differential FYE equations in the far asymptote where the radial distance $y=\left|\ve{y}\right|$ between the neutron and $^3$H is larger than the support of $\hat{V}$ and $\hat{W}$.
+The variable $\tau$ in the last equation represent set of degrees of freedom of $^3$H system, while $\psi(\tau)$ is the $^3$H ground state wave function whose determination precedes n$^3$H scattering calculations.
+The $j_L(z)$ and $n_L(z)$ are spherical Bessel functions of the first and second kind, respectively, and ERE parameters are extracted in the limit $k\to0~$MeV/c.
 In this limit, both terms in the bracket remain finite functions of a distance $|y_{n-^3{\rm H}}|$.

 Resonant states are obtained by imposing the canonical boundary conditions on the FYE, namely a purely outgoing wave in the region where the neutron projectile is no longer interacting with any target $^3$H nucleons: